AGENDA FOR TRANSFORMATION

 7. Focus on reviving and strengthening constructive Indian tradition and culture,

-8. Secure and protect the freedom to eat, drink, wear cloths, live, express oneself, etc. – limited only by law and not by sensibilities of others
+8. Secure and protect the freedom to eat, drink, wear clothes, live, express oneself, etc. – limited only by law and not by sensibilities of others

 IV.
 Structural reform (these will need constitutional amendments)